 Having a page title, or URL tag that makes sense means your reader is more likely to know what they’re getting, and click through.
 Avoid using numbers, weird codes that make sense to you or anything like that.
 Use titles that are obvious.

-Now we’ve covered the anytime SEO basics, here are three things to do to boost your SEO in 2020
+Now, we’ve covered the anytime SEO basics, here’s what to do to boost your SEO in 2020

 Googles latest update focuses on helping you solve problems.
 What does this mean?
 BERT (the update that Google rolled out in 2019) puts more emphasis on the intent of what you’re writing rather than just using specific strings of key words.
 Experts predict this will take away the need for in-depth keyword research and instead focus on ‘intent research’.

 Example: You might have noticed Google search results screen showing you a Q&A section high up in the ratings.
 This is BERT!